Torbay Coast and Countryside Trust

 What does this mean for creditors of TCCT?

-The statement of affairs and associated documentation is being sent to creditors.
+The statement of affairs and associated documentation has been sent to creditors, together with a notice of deemed consent in relation to the nomination of liquidators.
 This correspondence includes details of how creditors submit claims in the liquidation.

 To enable efficient communication with creditors, we have set up a secure portal.
 The portal will be used to share future documents with creditors.
 These will be made available for viewing and downloading when appropriate.
 The portal also enables creditors to submit their claim in the liquidation, provide supporting evidence and bank details.
 Each creditor has their own login details for the portal, which are detailed in their individual correspondence.